7 Introduction to R and the Tidyverse

 Semi joins are underused (!) operations to filter datasets.

-Keep every observation in x that is not in y (Figure 7.7).
+Keep every observation in x that is not in y ().

-Figure 7.7: Graphical representation of anti join operation.
-Two tables with a shared first column (A B C, and A B D respectively) are merged together to have only columns A B C, and of that only row 3 of the first table.
-Only row three is retained from the first table as this is the only unique row present only in the first table.
+Figure 7.7: Graphical representation of an anti join operation.
+Two tables with a shared first column (A B C, and A B D respectively) are merged together to have only the columns A B C and only row three of the first table.
+Only row three is retained from the first table as this is the only row uniquely present in the first table.

 dplyr::anti_join(